Dentinal Hypersensitivity: A Review

 Potassium Nitrate Dentifrice

 Potassium salts move along the dentinal tubules and through blocking the action of the intra-dental nerve fibers decrease the excitability of the tooth.
-Potassium salts such as potassium chloride, potassium citrate and potassium nitrate are known to interfere with the nerve impulse and is commonly found in desensitizing toothpaste.19 Potassium nitrate products raise the extracellular potassium ion concentrations and affect polarization.
-When the concentration is sustained over time, the synapse between nerve cells is blocked, the nerve excitation is reduced and the tooth is less sensitive to the stimuli.
-A large number of studies, published since the early seventies, have investigated the use of potassium nitrate (KNO3) as an effective active ingredient in treating dentinal hypersensitivity.20-34
+Water-soluble potassium salts such as potassium chloride, potassium fluoride, potassium citrate and the most commonly used, potassium nitrate are active ingredients known to interfere with the nerve impulse and is commonly found in desensitizing toothpaste.20 Potassium nitrate products raise the extracellular potassium ion concentrations and affect polarization and enhance the calcium and phosphorus content of the dentin surface.21 When the concentration is sustained over time, the synapse between nerve cells is blocked, the nerve excitation is reduced and the tooth is less sensitive to the stimuli.
+A large number of studies, published since the early seventies, have investigated the use of potassium nitrate (KNO3) as an effective active ingredient in treating dentinal hypersensitivity.22-36

 Figure 5.
 Illustration of the Yeaple Probe.

-Products currently on the market that contain potassium nitrate include Sensodyne Repair & Protect, Sensodyne Fast Sensitive Teeth Relief, Crest®Sensitivity Whitening plus Scope, Crest Sensi-Relief Plus Scope Toothpaste, Colgate® Sensitive Prevent & Repair, Colgate® Enamel Health Sensitivity Relief, Arm & Hammer® Advanced Whitening Sensitive, Tom’s of Maine™ Rapid Relief-Sensitive and Hello Sensitive Relief Fluoride Toothpastes.
+Examples of products currently on the market that contain potassium nitrate include Sensodyne® Repair & Protect, Sensodyne® Pronamel Gentle Whitening, Crest®Sensitivity Whitening plus Scope, Crest® Gum and Sensitivity all Day Protection®, Colgate® Sensitive Prevent & Repair, Colgate® Pro-Relief Enamel Repair, Arm & Hammer® Advanced Whitening Sensitive, Tom’s of Maine™ Rapid Relief-Sensitive and Hello Sensitivity Relief Fluoride Toothpastes.